PudgyDragon/XSOAR/Guides/XSOAR_Installation.md

-# Palo Alto XSOAR Installion
+# Palo Alto XSOAR Installation
 This is a guide for installation of XSOAR on prem.
 The installation guide and support from Palo wasn't very... supportive, so myself and a coworker figured it out through trial and error.
 The guide assumes you're installing in a STIG environment, but not with FIPS.
 The hardware we used will probably differ from yours,